MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 [Availability Zones](/azure/availability-zones/az-overview#availability-zones) (AZ) allows highly-available regional deployments across different data centers within a region.
 Nearly all Azure services are available in either a zonal configuration (where service is pinned to a specific zone) or zone-redundant configuration (where the platform automatically ensures the service spans across zones and can withstand a zone outage).
 These configurations allow for fault-tolerance up to a datacenter level.

-While Availability Zones can be used to mitigate many fault scenarios, to maximize reliability multiple Azure regions should be used to ensure regional fault tolerance, so that application availability remains even in the event of a disaster scenario, such as Godzilla stepping on an Azure region.
-When defining a multi-region AlwaysOn application design, consideration should be given to different deployment strategies, such as active-active and active-passive, alongside application requirements, since there are significant trade-offs between each approach.
+While Availability Zones can be used to mitigate many fault scenarios, to maximize reliability multiple Azure regions should be used to ensure regional fault tolerance, so that application availability remains even in the event of a disaster scenario.
+When designing a multi-region highly available application, consider different deployment strategies, such as active-active and active-passive, alongside application requirements, because there are significant trade-offs between each approach.

 An active-active deployment strategy represents the gold standard for an AlwaysOn solution, since it maximizes availability and allows for higher composite SLAs.
 While active-active is the recommended approach, it can introduce challenges around data synchronization and consistency for many application scenarios, and these challenges must be fully addressed at a data platform level, alongside additional trade-offs, from increased cost exposure and increased engineering effort.

 Not every workload supports or requires multiple regions running simultaneously, and hence the precise application requirements should be weighed against these trade-offs to inform an optimal design decision.
 For certain application scenarios with lower reliability targets, different deployment models, such as active-passive or sharding, can be suitable alternatives.

 It's important to note that some Azure services are deployable or configurable as global resources, which are not constrained to a particular Azure region.
-Consequently, when accommodating both 'Scale-Unit Architecture' and 'Global Distribution', careful consideration should be given to how resources are optimally distributed across Azure regions.
+Consequently, when accommodating both 'Scale-Unit Architecture' and 'Global Distribution', carefully consider to how resources are optimally distributed across Azure regions.
 For example, the foundational reference implementation for AlwaysOn consists of both global and regional resources, with regional resources deployed across multiple regions to provide geo-availability, in the case of regional outages and to bring services closer to end-users.
 These regional deployments also serve as scale-unit "stamps" to provide additional capacity and availability when required.

+This image depicts the high-level active-active design for the [foundational-online reference implementation](https://github.com/azure/alwayson-foundational-online), where a user accesses the application via a central global entry point that then redirects requests to a suitable regional deployment stamp.

 ![AlwaysOn Foundational-Online Architecture](./images/alwayson-high-level-architecture.png)

-The previous image depicts the high-level active-active design for the [foundational-online reference implementation](https://github.com/azure/alwayson-foundational-online), where a user accesses the application via a central global entry point that then redirects requests to a suitable regional deployment stamp.

 ### Design considerations